hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/monitoring-jobs.md

 ### Why is my job still pending?

-!!! types note ""
+!!! tip "Finding a REASON"
-    The REASON column of the _squeue_ output gives you a hint why your job is not running.
+    The REASON column of the `squeue --me` output gives you a hint why your job is not running.

 **(Resources)**